Guilliu/Memento/README.md

 ```

 ## Examples
-In the folder `/examples` there are notebooks that explore different use cases in more detail.
+In the folder `/examples` there are notebooks that explore different use cases in detail.

-## Documentation
-Check out the official documentation: https://guilliu.github.io/

 ## Code style
 The code tries to be as minimalist as possible.
 The maximum characters per line is set to 100, since the 80 characters of the PEP 8 standard are considered worse for readability.
 For all other questions, it is recommended to follow the PEP 8 standards, with a slight preference for the use of single quotes.